90 minutes including a one course lunch at £39.50 per person

 The May and June tour, the wall climbing roses to be out and one of the most striking sights of all is the arched arbors covered with trailing Wisteria flowers over the pathways.

-And for the final two tours the roses will be in full bloom and everything will be out in our mixed borders.
+And for the final July tour the roses will be in full bloom and everything will be out in our mixed borders.

 On all tours you will see our large selection of wall climbing plants throughout the Wall Garden and House, along with our spectacular mixed boarders.